xMistt/rebootpy/docs/faq.rst

 .. warning::

     This will override all status messages in the future.
-The standard status message (``Battle Royale Lobby {party size} / {party max size}``) will also be overridden.
+The standard status message (``In Lobby - {current_playlist}``) will also be overridden.
     If you just want to send a status message once and not override all upcoming status messages, :meth:`Client.send_presence` is the function you are looking for.

 Alternatively you can change the presence with :meth:`Client.set_presence`.